klein-wang/kleinwang.github.io/index.md

 ## Welcome to My Channel

-My name is Klein, and I am currently working and studying in **finance** industry in Shanghai.
+My name is Klein, and I am currently working and studying in **financial** sector in Shanghai.
 Having a **statistical** academic background, I want to use this channel to share my personal insights as well as some small projects with you guys.

 I hope you all find the content useful and interpretable.
 I have put my contact info down below.
 Please feel free to reach me out for any further discussion on those topics.